 Fireworks can cause significant pollution.
 They are often set off over water, because setting them off over land creates a risk of fire.
 (Some communities ban them over lakes used as drinking water sources because of pollution concerns.)

-After the two Super Bowl fireworks shows over San Francisco Bay, several reports of fireworks pollution came in to Baykeeper’s Pollution Hotline.
+After two Super Bowl fireworks shows over San Francisco Bay in 2016, several reports of fireworks pollution came in to Baykeeper’s Pollution Hotline.

 The morning after the first fireworks display, swimmers in the water at San Francisco’s Aquatic Park ran into significant plastic and cardboard debris.
 That day, National Park Service staff removed charred fuses, plastic, and cardboard pieces from the Aquatic Park beach, filling four 50-gallon trash containers.

 Following the second fireworks show a week later, 30 more pounds of fireworks debris washed up at the Aquatic Park beach.
 More continued to wash up for weeks.
 It’s likely that even more remained in the bay, washed up on other shorelines, or washed out into the Pacific Ocean.

 The company that puts on the majority of local fireworks displays, Pyro Spectaculars North, Inc., is cooperating with Baykeeper on an effort to improve fireworks shows over the Bay.
 There are methods of preventing, or at least minimizing, pollution from fireworks.
 In San Diego, companies putting on fireworks displays are required to use practices that give maximum protection to the body of water.
 Baykeeper and Pyro Spectaculars have signed an agreement that requires the company to implement these same measures to prevent fireworks pollution in San Francisco Bay.